 Eating Out in Porto

 The north of Portugal, including Porto, has some of the best gastronomy in the country.
-You will find many family-owned restaurants serving up delicacies and very affordable meals.
-Alongside this, Porto is home to many luxury and Michelin-starred restaurants if you are celebrating a special occasion.
+Many family-owned restaurants serve delicacies and very affordable meals.
+Porto is also home to many luxury and Michelin-starred restaurants if you are celebrating a special occasion.

 Utility Costs in Porto